RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-location-list.png](images/00-login-terminal.png "OCP Terminal Login")

-1. To fun the fabric8 Maven command to deploy our project, navigate back to the **Manage commands** screen, double-click the **fabric8:deploy** script and hit **Run**.
+1. To run the fabric8 Maven command to deploy our project, navigate back to the **Manage commands** screen, double-click the **fabric8:deploy** script and hit **Run**.
 The script will run and deploy to your OCPPROJECT.

     ![00-mvn-deploy.png](images/00-mvn-deploy.png "Maven Deploy")